strimzi/strimzi-kafka-oauth/HACKING.md

 #### Installing `kubectl`

-Simplest way to install `kubectl` on MacOS is to use Homebrew:
+The simplest way to install `kubectl` on MacOS is to use Homebrew:

     brew install kubectl
     kubectl version